vladionescu/pam_ssh_agent_auth/README.md

 Built and tested on RHEL 6.5, should be compatible with all RHEL 6 and equivalent.

-This is current (0.9.5) as of this writing (Feb 2014).
+This is current (0.10.2) as of this writing (June 2014).

-The module was last updated April 2013.
+The module was last updated March 26 2014.

 Project page: http://pamsshagentauth.sourceforge.net/